open-guides/og-aws/README.md

 ### SES Tips

 -       🔹**Bounce Handling:** Ensure you handle this early enough.
-Your email sending can be shut down in case of repeated bounces. 📒 [Processing Bounces and Complaints](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/best-practices-bounces-complaints.html)
+Your email sending can be shut down in case of repeated bounces. 📒 [Processing Bounces and Complaints](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/best-practices-bounces-complaints.html).
 -       🔹**Credentials:** Many developers get confused between SES credentials and AWS API keys.
-Ensure you enter SMTP credentials while using the SMTP APIs 📒 [Using Credentials With Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/using-credentials.html) ∙ [Obtaining Your Amazon SES SMTP Credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html)
+Ensure you enter SMTP credentials while using the SMTP APIs 📒 [Using Credentials With Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/using-credentials.html) ∙ [Obtaining Your Amazon SES SMTP Credentials](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html).

 ### SES Gotchas and Limitations

 -       🔸**Internet Access:** The SMTP endpoints are on the Internet and will not be accessible from a location without Internet access (e.g. a private subnet without NAT gateway route in the routing table).
-Setup a SMTP relay instance in a subnet with Internet access for the same(📒 [Integrating Amazon SES with Your Existing Email Server](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-smtp-existing-server.html)). ❗If you are using a proxy instead of a NAT, confirm if your proxy service supports SMTP
+Set up a SMTP relay instance in a subnet with Internet access for the same (📒 [Integrating Amazon SES with Your Existing Email Server](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-smtp-existing-server.html)). ❗If you are using a proxy instead of a NAT, confirm that your proxy service supports SMTP.

 High Availability
 -----------------